As streamers cut costs, TV shows — and residuals — vanish

 The shifting landscape has alarmed creatives who have already seen their residuals dwindle over the years.

-Residuals were once a cornerstone of an actor's or writer's livelihood, with large checks consistently rolling in as series were syndicated and appeared as reruns.
-Now, creatives say, their residual income has plummeted as streamers have grown.
-As part of union-negotiated contracts, streamers still pay residuals, but those back-end payments are hardly the size that casts and crews receive from TV channels.
+Residuals were once a cornerstone of an actor's or writer's livelihood, with large checks consistently rolling in with reruns.
+Now, that income has plummeted as streamers have grown.
+As part of union-negotiated contracts, streamers still pay residuals, but those back-end payments are a fraction of the checks from TV channels.

 Per the Writers Guild of America West's contract with the Alliance of Motion Picture and Television Producers, a single rerun of an hourlong prime-time broadcast show on ABC would currently net its writer $24,558.
 But if that show were on Netflix, the writer would earn — at most — $20,018 in domestic residuals for the episode.
-And if the show were on a smaller streamer like HBO Max, that annual payment would max out at $13,346.
-Each additional year a show is on a streamer, the residuals decrease.
-That, of course, assumes the show remains part of the library.
+At a smaller streamer, that annual payment would max out at $13,346.
+Each additional year a show is on a streamer, residuals decrease — assuming it remains part of the library.

-The decline of residuals is an issue that industry insiders say could come to a head as the WGA’s contract expires in May, followed shortly by the expiration of the directors’ and actors’ guild contracts, which are both due to lapse June 30.
-In addition to seeking better residual rates, writers want higher minimum pay rates and better financial security in an industry that is far more likely to order a 10-episode season than the 22-episode season that was standard when broadcasters dominated the medium.
+Industry insiders say the issue could come to a head as the WGA’s contract expires in May, followed shortly by the June 30 expiration of the directors’ and actors’ guild contracts.
+In addition to seeking better residual rates, writers want higher minimum pay rates and better financial security in an industry now far more likely to order shorter seasons.
 The last writers’ strike, a 100-day work stoppage that ended in 2008, cost the California economy an estimated $2 billion.

 “In case y’all are wondering why a WGA strike may be impending, my first residual check for the broadcast show I wrote on was $12,000.
 I just got my first residual check for my streaming show… $4,” screenwriter Kyra Jones tweeted.